14 August, 2024

 While their day-to-day responsibilities differ, all professionals in this field need to understand the relationship between healthcare and business.
 Healthcare administrators must be capable of guiding their organizations to operate effectively and ethically.

-Master’s in Healthcare Administration Job Outlook
+Job Outlook for Master’s in Healthcare Administration (MHA) Graduates

 The healthcare management field is growing quickly, creating new opportunities for careers with a master’s in healthcare administration.
-The U.S. Bureau of Labor Statistics projected a 32% increase in positions for medical and health services management professionals between 2019 and 2029, vastly outpacing the average growth rate of 4% for all occupations.
+The U.S. Bureau of Labor Statistics projected a 28% increase in positions for medical and health services management professionals between 2022 and 2032, vastly outpacing the average growth rate of 3% for all occupations.

 This rapid expansion of roles for managers and executives is driven by factors like an aging population.
 With more people living longer, healthcare organizations must employ personnel to update operations, processes and facilities for the changing needs of older Americans.
 That transformation can involve more screenings and preventive services, coordinating care among providers and payers, new policies and developing the resources to treat individuals for multiple chronic conditions.